 Freezing temperatures in Brazil and climate change

 Climate change is here.
-Not in 5 or 10 years’ time, but right now we are in the midst of a crisis and we have seen it in full effect in Brazil, where there has been a freeze while this year’s crop has been ripening.
-In a country that is the world’s largest coffee producer, the harvest will be at least 30% lower.
+Not in 5 or 10 years’ time, but right now, we are in the middle of a crisis and we have seen it in full effect in Brazil, where it has been freezing as this year’s crops have ripened.
+In a country that is the largest coffee producer in the world, the harvest will be at least 30% lower.
 Since then, coffee prices have rocketed, and with similar problems in other countries, we can only imagine where they will stop.

 Inflation